wp-plugins/rs-head-cleaner/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.6 =
+= 1.3.7 =
-Made various minor code improvements.
+Fixed some bugs, added an .htaccess file, increased the minimum required WordPress version to 3.8, and made various code improvements.
 Please see Changelog for details.